 Lassen Volcanic National Park, CA

-A representative of the landowner notified the NPS in the summer of 2019 the desire to sell the property as soon as possible.
+A representative of the landowner notified the NPS in the summer of 2019 of the desire to sell the property as soon as possible.
 The NPS could not meet the deadline – the end of 2019 – for completing the purchase.

 Lassen Volcanic National Park, in the Southern Cascade Mountains of California, is home to steaming fumaroles, meadows freckled with wildflowers, clear mountain lakes, and numerous volcanoes.
 Jagged peaks tell the story of its eruptive past while hot water continues to shape the land.